uber-archive/vis-academy/src/docs/building-a-geospatial-app/4-basic-charts.md

 Every component in React-Vis can be fine tuned.
 In this next session, we're going to work on the appearance of the y-axis.
 Our objective is to make it go from 0% to 10%.

-Our dataset is based a sample of 10,000 trips on that day.
+Our dataset is based a sample of 10,000 trips on a single day.
 The Y values proper contain an absolute number of pickups - in our sample, there were 434 pickups between 10 and 11 AM, for instance.
 434 out of a sample of 10000 is not very useful, but a better way to phrase it is that it represents 4.34% of all the trips.

 We can do that by changing the way the ticks are represented in the axes.